For all inquiries, please click the ITASIA Chatbot button in the bottom left corner for assistance.

 A. For some particular questions the Admissions Office will be unable to respond individually.
 Please read through FAQs once again to see if your questions have been already answered.
 If you asked other general questions and didn’t get a response within 3 business days, we’re afraid your emails didn’t reach us.
 Please try to send it again.
 Note: Inquiries to the Admissions Office are expected to increase as the application deadline approaches, causing delay in responses.
 We strongly encourage applicants to take time well in advance to prepare applications.

-A. No. To avoid confusion, we do not distribute guidelines from the past years.
+A. No. To avoid confusion, we do not distribute guidelines from previous years.

 A. No. We will NOT accept evaluations from anyone whose name is not listed on your application form.
 We encourage you to ensure that your referees fully understand and agree to submit the evaluation form by the deadline.